Arminianism: Wesleyan view on apostasy

-Preservation and apostasy of man

-Wesley believed genuine Christians could apostatize.
-He emphasized that sin alone does not lead to this loss; instead, prolonged unconfessed sin and deliberate apostasy can result in a permanent fall from grace.
-However, he believed that such apostasy was not irremediable.
+Wesley believed that genuine Christians could apostatize.
+He emphasized that sin alone does not lead to the loss of salvation; instead, prolonged unconfessed sin and deliberate apostasy can result in a permanent fall from grace.
+Although Wesley acknowledged that some passages of Scripture may suggest that certain cases of apostasy are final and irrecoverable, he ultimately maintained that restoration remains possible in most cases.
+Accordingly, Wesleyan Arminians generally hold that apostasy remains remediable during earthly life.

-Corporate election variation

-The majority Arminian view is that election is individual and based on God's foreknowledge of faith.
-In the corporate election view, God chose the believing church collectively for salvation rather than selecting individuals.
-Jesus is seen as the only person elected, and individuals join the elect through faith "in Christ".
-This view is supported by Old Testament and Jewish concepts, where identity is rooted more in group membership than individuality.
+Four-point Arminianism

+A position emerged in the 19th century among Calvinist Southern Baptists, who abandoned "perseverance of the saints" in favor of "security of the believer", a term introduced by James Robinson Graves in 1873.
+Sometimes referred to as "four-point Arminianism," it combines the Arminian view of libertarian free will with the Calvinist concept of perseverance of the saints.
+A parallel development took place among the Plymouth Brethren, where dispensationalism, rooted in John Nelson Darby's Calvinism and popularized by Dwight L. Moody, reconciled libertarian free will with guaranteed final perseverance.
+The term "eternal security" was first attested among the Plymouth Brethren in 1913.
+Within these hybrid theologies, which incorporate a doctrinal form of eternal security, individuals remain free, in the libertarian sense, to choose faith through divine grace, but, once regenerated, regardless of whether they continue to believe or cease to do so, they will inevitably be restored to faith.
+Critics of this synthesis, primarily Arminian, argue that it is incoherent, because inevitable perseverance undermines libertarian freedom and, in turn, moral responsibility.
+They also generally regard the accompanying assurance as misplaced.

 Arminianism and other views

 Divergence with Pelagianism

 Pelagianism is a doctrine denying original sin and total depravity.
 No system of Arminianism founded on Arminius or Wesley denies original sin or total depravity; both Arminius and Wesley strongly affirmed that man's basic condition is one in which he cannot be righteous, understand God, or seek God.
 Arminius referred to Pelagianism as "the grand falsehood" and stated that he "must confess that I detest, from my heart, the consequences [of that theology]."
-This association is considered as libelous when attributed to Arminius' or Wesley's doctrine, and Arminians reject all accusations of Pelagianism.
+This association is considered as libelous when attributed to Arminius's or Wesley's doctrine, and Arminians reject all accusations of Pelagianism.